TidierOrg/TidierPlots.jl/README.md

     Julia. `geom`s declared in TidierPlots.jl can be easily converted to AoG `Layer` objects using `geom_to_layer()`, and `ggplot`s can be converted to AoG `Layers` objects using `ggplot_to_layers()`.

+3. **To Extend ggplot using julia-specific features where appropriate** as long as this does not confict with the first two goals.
+The package aims to behave exactly like ggplot unless told otherwise.
+Additional options and parameters that are not present in ggplot may be added, but options that are present in R's ggplot should behave the way they do in R.

 ## Installation